- Ground floor bedroom

 There is even a piano which guests are invited to play, together with a television and a radio.

-This welcoming house provides two double bedrooms, one of which has a south facing balcony overlooking the front garden, and a bathroom on the first floor, as well as a single bedroom with an additional child’s bed on the ground floor for the less agile.
+This welcoming house provides two double bedrooms, one of which has a south facing balcony overlooking the front garden with a restricted sea view, and a bathroom on the first floor, as well as a single bedroom with an additional child’s bed on the ground floor for convenience.

 Local shops, including newsagents, hairdressers and takeaways are all within 100 yards and the beach is less than five minutes away.

 Seaford Railway Station is less than half a mile away from the house, providing easy rail links to London, Brighton and Gatwick, while buses to Brighton and Eastbourne run every 10 minutes from stops less than 100 yards away.

 There are many reasons to visit this striking town by the sea, including the beach, the shopping centre and the famous Seven Sisters, one of the most photographed areas of the South Downs National Park, to name but a few.